kontheocharis/powar-ts/README.md

 "Hello, world!".

-To add your configurations, start by mirroring the `hello_world` module in `modules/hello_world/mod.ts` to a program of your choice, for example `modules/nvim/mod.ts`.
+To add your configurations, start by mirroring the `hello_world` module in `modules/hello_world/mod.ts` to a program of your choice, for example, `modules/nvim/mod.ts`.
 An example configuration for `nvim` might be:

 ```ts